SoftwareAG/c8y-docs/content/cloud-remote-access/using-cloud-remote-access-bundle/endpoints.md

 layout: bundle
 ---

 The "endpoint" is the IP address and port of the VNC, SSH or Telnet server running on the remote device.
-The IP address and port need to be reachable from the gateway.
+The IP address and port must be reachable from the gateway.

 #### To configure a new remote device